 But you can use an ovulation predictor kit (also called an ovulation test) to know when you’ll be ovulating and plan how often you have sex according to your ovulation timing.

 Irregular periods may also be due to certain health conditions tied to fertility problems like anovulation, PCOS, and POI.
 In this case, treating the underlying health condition can raise pregnancy chances.

 What are the signs of pregnancy when your periods are irregular?

 You may not be able to rely on missed periods as a pregnancy sign when you have irregular periods.
-Here are other signs to look out for that may signal pregnancy.
+Here are some early pregnancy symptoms for irregular periods to look out for.